 COVID-19 accelerated digital and virtual transformation.
 In doing so it challenged job roles, what we valued in work and life and our working patterns.
 Organisations accessed new information, data and evidence to illustrate jobs could be done from home.
-Technology could be made secure and safe, collaboration and relationships could be facilitated by platforms like Zoom, Microsoft Teams and Webex.
+Technology could be made secure and safe, collaboration and relationships could be facilitated by platform like Zoom, Microsoft Teams, Webex.
 Some people liked it that way.

 It prompted leaders to ask about the purpose, usefulness and costs of office buildings.
 It also raised questions about diversity, isolation, remote leadership, mental health and wellbeing and our teams ability to focus and feel a sense of belonging to a brand/ company without all the cues of logos, colours, motifs, symbols, colleagues, trophies, achievements, values statements being promoted on screens and displays around the office.

 It presented opportunities for work/ life flexibility or pressure with living in the ‘multiverse’ of home-schooling, homework, home care; all without escape or mobility.